dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

  with the full information that can be obtained from the arguments they have been given.
- If one absolutely wants steadfastness, one can always pass an unbound variable (which gives nothing away) at the parameter position marked `-` and unify that with a not-full-unbound/possibly ground term afterwards.)
+ If one absolutely wants steadfastness, one can always pass an unbound variable (which gives nothing away) at the parameter position marked `-` and unify that with a not-full-unbound/possibly ground term afterwards.
+Update: 'steadfastness' apparently has a slightly different meaning than what I thought .. to be reviewed!)

-### Edge case; bad bag
+### Edge case: bad bag

 Edge case: `findall/3` accepts a non-list `Bag` instead of throwing a type error.
 Might be useful to fix that.
 In the first case below, the unification fails trivially, in the second, it loops forever: